 If you have very little children, you might like to pop up to the Tramshed Cafe, also very close to the lake.
 It has the fantastic Berry Reserve playground alongside it, as well as the tram to play in.

 Bronze Kiosk Mona Vale

-Make sure you bring the kids bikes to this one, as there is a great bike track in the park, which is suited to kids aged from toddlers to ten year olds……..Read More
+The lovely Apex Park playground is right across the road.
+Ideal!
+Make sure you bring the kids bikes to this one, as there is a bike track loop in the park.

 If you fancy some fabulously fresh, reasonably priced food, whilst dining amongst some of the most magnificent scenery in Australia, then this cafe is for you.